 For fast recovery, you should enjoy a dish that is one-part protein and three parts carbohydrates.
 Alternatively, you could consume it in liquid forms, such as a performance shake, which is an ideal option for people on-the-go.

-Consuming a 4:1 ratio of both carbs and protein can help your muscles to quickly repair themselves, so you’ll feel stronger, flexible and more energetic at the next training session.
+Consuming a 4:1 ratio of both carbs and protein, like grass fed whey protein, can help your muscles to quickly repair themselves, so you’ll feel stronger, flexible and more energetic at the next training session.
 As a result, you’ll be able to push your body harder and potentially beat your personal best.

 Schedule Recovery Weeks